akissinger/chyp/README.md

     gen g : 1 -> 2
     gen h : 1 -> 1

+These can be given a colors by providing one or two hex codes after the definition, defining the background and forground color, respectively:

+    gen f : 2 -> 1 "00ff00"            # green background, default (black) foreground
+    gen g : 1 -> 2 "000000" "ffffff"   # black background, white foreground
+    gen h : 1 -> 1 "0000ff" "0000ff"   # blue background, blue foreground (i.e. hidden text)

-These can be combined via parallel composition `*` and sequential composition `;`.
+Generators can be combined via parallel composition `*` and sequential composition `;`.
 We can build composed maps from simpler ones using a `let` statement:

     let a = (g * h) ; (h * f)